 Following a presentation to senior Ethiopian government officials at the Prime Minister’s office on 18 July, Sir Michael Barber ran a workshop for three days entitled “Driving Results in Education Deliverology” which took place in Adama, Ethiopia, in the presence of 600 education leaders.

 The workshop, which ran from 19 – 21 July was officially opened by HE Prime Minister Hailemariam Desalegn.
 In his opening address, HE Hailemariam communicated that the role of the leadership team is paramount in ensuring quality education.
-He also noted that if implemented wisely and committedly, Deliverology can boost the education packages.
+He also noted that if implemented wisely and committedly, Deliverology can boost the Ministry of education’s existing packages.

-After the Prime Minister’s address, Sir Michael Barber, while explaining the concept to the participants, illustrated the way certain countries (Punjabi in Pakistan, Brunei, UK and Republic of South Africa) achieved a quality education by implementing Deliverology.
+After the Prime Minister’s address, Sir Michael Barber, while explaining the concept to the participants, illustrated the way certain countries (Punjabi in Pakistan, Brunei, UK and Republic of South Africa) achieved quality education by implementing Deliverology.
 He also indicated that, in addition to the education sector, the methodology can be used to improve quality in other sectors such as health and law enforcement.

 The UK’s Department for International Development (DFID) is currently supporting an initial phase of the Delivery programme in education as part of the British Council run Quality Education Strategic Support Programme (QESSP).
 The programme aims to accelerate and enhance educational outcomes in Ethiopia.